garlingz/Onsight-Running-Order/README.md

 RO_app is a python program which lets the user generate "run times" for climbing competitions, specifically on-sight bouldering competitions.

 ## Installation
-File hosted by Git-LFS and should be downloadable from GitHub.
+File hosted by Git-LFS and should be downloadable from GitHub or by GoogleDrive on request.

 ## Usage
 ![new_window](new_window.PNG)